 The review of a child's progress will be made regularly throughout the school year.
 The review process will evaluate the impact and quality of the support and interventions.
 It will also take account of the views of the pupil and where necessary their parents/carers.
-The class teacher(s) [in secondary schools this must include the pupil's English teacher], in conjunction with the SENDCO, will revise the support and outcomes based on the pupil's progress and development and make any necessary adjustments to move the pupil forward.
+The class teacher(s), in conjunction with the SENDCo, will revise the support and outcomes based on the pupil's progress and development and make any necessary adjustments to move the pupil forward.
 This will be carried out in consultation with parents/carers and the pupil.